๐ŸงฌAP Biology

 DNA Polymerase and Its Role in Nucleotide Addition

-• Adds nucleotides only to the 3' end—requires a pre-existing strand with a free 3'-OH group, which is why primers are essential
+• It cannot start a new strand from scratch.
+It needs a pre-existing strand with a free 3'-OH group to add onto, which is why primers are essential.

 Primase and RNA Primers

-• Primers are later removed and replaced with DNA by a different polymerase, then sealed by ligase
+• Primers are later removed and replaced with DNA nucleotides by a different polymerase (DNA Polymerase I in prokaryotes), and the resulting gaps are sealed by ligase.

 Leading Strand Synthesis

-• Synthesized continuously in the 5' to 3' direction toward the replication fork as helicase unwinds ahead
+The leading strand is synthesized continuously in the 5' to 3' direction toward the replication fork.

 Lagging Strand Synthesis and Okazaki Fragments

-Compare: Leading strand vs. lagging strand—both are synthesized 5' to 3', but the leading strand is continuous (one primer) while the lagging strand is discontinuous (many primers, many fragments).
-FRQs often ask you to explain why this difference exists—it's all about the antiparallel nature of DNA and polymerase directionality.
+Compare: Leading strand vs. lagging strand: both are synthesized 5' to 3', but the leading strand is continuous (one primer) while the lagging strand is discontinuous (many primers, many fragments).
+FRQs often ask you to explain why this difference exists.
+The answer comes down to the antiparallel nature of DNA and polymerase's strict 5' to 3' directionality.

 Finishing the Job: Sealing and Proofreading